jkroso/lift-result/Readme.md

 ### cps(fn)

-  decorate a node function so it can reciece Results as arguments and will return a result rather than take a callback as its last argument.
+  decorate a node function so it can receive Results as arguments and will return a result rather than take a callback as its last argument.

 ```js
 var fs = require('fs')